WealthRocket is reader-supported. When you buy through links on the website, we may earn an affiliate commission. Learn more

 3. Your personal or household income

-It’s pretty standard stuff when applying for a credit card, but you do have to be the age of majority and a resident of Canada.
-Things get a bit stickier when it comes to your credit score and income.
-While you don’t need to meet any minimum income requirements for the lowest-tier card, you will still need good credit to be approved.
+While you don’t need to meet any minimum income requirements for the lowest-tier card, you still need good credit to be approved.
 If you’re opting for the PC World Mastercard or the PC World Elite Mastercard, the requirements are even higher.
 You’ll also need to make sure you’re meeting those requirements before applying for the top-tier cards, as every time you apply, your credit score takes a hit.

-PC Financial App
+PC Financial mobile app

-Let’s face it; most people are banking online.
-And since PC Financial offers few brick-and-mortar locations, you’re going to want to make sure their mobile app works for you and all your credit card needs.
 Like most banks and credit card issuers, PC Financial makes it easy to access your PC Optimum points, balance, e-statements, and lock or replace your credit card if it’s stolen.
-You’ll be able to manage your money anywhere, with their tried and true online or mobile app.
+You’ll be able to manage your money anywhere online or with the PC mobile app.

 PC Financial Mastercard Pros & Cons